alberto-hortelano/front_ninja/README.md

    * b) Linux: Install nw globally [instructions for nw.js](https://github.com/nwjs/nw.js) ( is pretty easy ), then click on init ( it's a bash file with the command 'nw app' )

-   * c) Mac: It doesn't run, but It should.
-Appreciate any collaboration on this, probably has something to do with paths?.
-Also, Front Ninja contains an .apk file, wich is an android App, It should be possible to create an Ios App just by compiling frontninja/app/mobile/www folder with phonegap but I don't have an Iphone, a mac nor a Ios developer license :´(
+   * c) Mac: Double clik on init_osx, It should be possible to create an Ios App just by compiling frontninja/app/mobile/www folder with phonegap but I don't have an Iphone, a mac nor a IOS developer license :´(

 A Front end editor, includes: